Rectangular R-transform as the limit of rectangular spherical integrals: Main result

 \subsubsection{Cumulants point of view}

 For $\la\in [0,1]$, the {\it rectangular free cumulants with ratio $\la$} of $\mu$ have been defined in \cite[Sect.
 3.4]{b09} (see also \cite[Sect.
 2.2]{bg07c}): this is the sequence $(c_{2k}(\mu))_{k\geq 1}$ linked to the moments of $\mu$ by \cite[Eq.
 (4.1)]{fbg05.inf.div}.
 Recall also that for $X$ a bounded real random variable, the {\it classical cumulants} of $X$ are the numbers $\operatorname{Cl}_k(X)$ defined by the formula Differentiating formally the convergence $I_n(\theta)\longrightarrow I(\theta)$, one would get the following ``classical cumulants interpretation" of the rectangular free cumulants with ratio $\la$: for all positive integers $k$, \be c_{2k}(\mu)= \lim_{n\to\infty}\f{(nm_n)^k}{n}\f{\beta^{2k-1}}{(2k-1)!}\operatorname{Cl}_{2k}(\Re(\Tr( E_nU_n M_n V_n))).\ee This formula can be considered as a ``rectangular analogue" of \cite[Th.
 4.7]{collinsIMRN03}.
-According to the author's intuition, there could be two ways to prove \eqref{29.9.10.1ch} rigorously.
+The author believes that \eqref{29.9.10.1ch} can be proved rigorously with one of the following two methods.
 One of them would be to use the {\it Weingarten calculus}, developed by Collins and \'Sniady, for the computation of the expectation of moments of the entries of the matrices $U_n$, $V_n$ (as in the proof of \cite[Th.
 4.7]{collinsIMRN03}).
 The other one would rely on the extension of Theorem \ref{310709.11h} to complex values of $\tta$ and notice that the functions in question there are analytic in $\theta$ (so that their convergence implies the one of their derivatives).